Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-04-04-Google_Colaboratory.md

 3. Enable GPU.
 Follow Edit > Notebook settings>Change runtime type (or Runtime > Change runtime type) then select GPU as Hardware accelerator.
 ![Enable GPU](https://cheng-lin-li.github.io/images/2018-04-04/enable_gpu.png)

-## How does it work with google drive?
+## How does it work with Google drive?
 If you want to maximally leverage the benefit from the platform, you will need to create a local mount point folder on your virtual machine of the notebook and map the folder to a correspond folder on Google drive.

 Here is the sample procedures.